 "Then they that gladly received his word were baptized: and the same day there were added unto them about three thousand souls. . . .Praising God, and having favour with all the people.
 And the Lord added to the church daily such as should be saved."
 (Acts 2:41, 47)

 Jesus commanded His disciples to disciple all nations (peoples), and to baptize those that believe as a picture and testimony of their faith in Christ.
 Baptism was not given to a particular church, but to all Bible believing New Testament churches alike.
-There is no example or mention of any particular church or church hierarchy having the sole authority to baptism.
+There is no example or mention of any particular church or church hierarchy having the sole authority to baptize.
 A baptism that is scriptural is one that is done in a Bible believing church.
-False and doctrinally unbiblical church, nor cult have any authority to baptize.
-They by their teaching and practice show they do not believe God's word and therefore are not approved or recognized by God.
-As stated earlier Acts 2:41-47 records that when the church was formed those that believed were baptized and "added to the church" (local assembly).
+False and doctrinally unbiblical churches, nor any cult have any authority to baptize.
+There beliefs and practices including baptism amount to blasphemy.
+By their false teaching and practice they show they do not believe God's word and therefore are not approved or recognized by God.
+Blasphemy against the Holy Ghost (Mt 12:31-32; Mr 3:28-29; Lu 12:10) is regarded by some as a continued and obstinate rejection of the gospel, and hence is an unpardonable sin, simply because as long as a sinner remains in unbelief he voluntarily excludes himself from pardon.
+(M. G. Easton, Easton’s Bible Dictionary, Thomas Nelson, 1897) Therefore their baptism is attesting to accepting false teaching and not upholding one’s belief in God’s word alone.
+As stated earlier Acts 2:41-47 records that when the church was formed those that believed were baptized, continued shedfastly in the apostle’s doctrine, and "added to the church" (local ekklesia assembly).

-In all the extant Greek manuscripts of the New Testament, the equivalent of the English word "church "is never found.
+In all the extant Greek manuscripts of the New Testament, the equivalent of the English word "church " is never found.
 The New Testament emphatically knows nothing of a universal or catholic church.
 The word in the Greek New Testament is "ekklesia "and always means a called out local assembly or congregation.
 According to the New Testament there is not one worldwide church, but rather many autonomous local assemblies.
-The Roman, Eastern, Protestant, denominational "churches "including the cults such as the Church of Jesus Christ of Latter Day Saints are not biblically organized and have no authority to exercise any control over local congregations.
+The Roman, Eastern, Protestant, denominational "churches "including the cults such as the Church of Jesus Christ of Latter Day Saints are not biblically organized nor do they believe and accept the Bible as the only authority for faith and practice.
+Consequently, they have no authority to exercise any control over local congregations or to represent God.

-For example of the meaning of the word in Acts 19:32, the word translated "assembly" is the Greek word "Ekklesia."
+For example, the meaning of the word in Acts 19:32, the word translated "assembly" is the Greek word "Ekklesia."
 Here it refers to a group of idol makers.
 This shows us the word simply means a meeting.
 The word must have a modifier to reveal the identity of those meeting.
 You cannot translate the English word "church" back into Koine Greek.
 There is no word in Koine Greek like the English word "church."
 The modern Greek word "church" it is "ky-ria-kon" which is a Medieval Anglo-Saxon word that did not come into use until the 1500's.
+The word church means “god’s house.”
+A ekklesia is not a house, but an assembled group of people.
+The word has nothing to do with the structure the assembly meets in.
 The word "ekklesia" is found 115 times in the New Testament.
 It is correctly translated three times "assembly" in Acts 19.
 The word simply means "assembly."